Associate Professor Mark McDonnell

 - Mark McKenzie.
 Project: Reinforcement learning (Commenced March 2015).

 I am on the supervision panel for the following PhD students:

 - Nab Dahal.
-Project: augmented cognition (started February 2011)
+Project: augmented cognition (Thesis submitted and under examination, April 2015)

-I was principle supervisor of the following completed PhD students:
+I was principal supervisor of the following completed PhD students:

 Change | Staff home page help